 1 + 1 = 2 is simple, but now let’s say you have 100 similar calculations, and the input of each one is linked to the output of another calculation.

 That’s exactly what you run into in investment banking, and it gets tricky to trace everything – especially when it’s someone else’s model.

 In other fields of finance the math can get more advanced.

-The main example is trading, where some funds may use advanced algorithms and higher-level math to make trading decisions – so if you go into one of those, advanced math classes might actually be helpful.
+The main example is trading, where some funds may use advanced algorithms and higher-level math to make trading decisions – so, if you’re making the sales & trading vs investment banking decision, and you’re leaning toward trading, advanced math classes might be helpful.

 For hedge funds, it depends on what strategy the fund uses: long-term fundamental investing has less math than algorithmic trading.